Differentially Private Over-the-Air Federated Learning Over MIMO Fading Channels: Special Case: Transceiver Optimization With A Singe-Antenna BS

 \item When $T< T_0$,

 where $\bar h_m$ is the conjugate of $h_m$. \end{itemize} } \begin{IEEEproof} See Appendix \ref{appb}. \end{IEEEproof}

 Proposition \ref{pro1} indicates that there is more than one global optimum when $T\geq T_0$ as the equation system in \eqref{case1} is underdetermined.
-We note that one of the solutions to \eqref{case1} corresponds to $s_{m,2}=0,\forall m$.
+We note that one of the solutions to \eqref{case1} corresponds to $s_{m,2}=0,\forall m$ from the definition of $T_0$.
 Together with the case of $T< T_0$, we obtain the following result from Proposition \ref{pro1}. \corollary[Zero-artificial-noise property]{ With a single-antenna BS, an optimal solution to (P2a) is given by

 }